jometzg/nodejs-appsvc-cosmosdb-bottleneck/README.md

 So, now we have a working test that can be run interactively or as part of CI/CD pipeline.

-If you have managed to this successfully, all that is left is to apply this to your own application.
+If you have managed to do this successfully, all that is left is to apply this to your own application.